 -

-Under 6 months: No water, juice, or anything else unless your doctor says so.
+For a baby under 6 months, no water, juice, or anything else unless your doctor says so.

 -

-For 6-12 months on solids: Add small sips of warm water or ORS if needed, but milk is still a priority.
-Soft Indian favorites like diluted khichdi or mashed fruits can tempt a picky eater with a sore throat.
+For 6-12 months baby on solids, add small sips of warm water or ORS if needed, but milk is still a priority.

 3. Make the Room Air and Baby-Friendly